Boost Solar Output with Non-Export Systems & Keep NEM BenefitsKnowledge Center

 Battery

 News is now bright for homeowners to add more solar panels without penalty.
-Homeowners can now add non-export solar systems to add power and retain net metering rate advantage.
+Homeowners can now add non-export solar systems to add power while continuing to leverage their net metering rate advantage.

 Until now, solar rooftop owners in San Diego County and throughout California, who are being charged for electricity under Net Energy Metering (NEM) 1 and 2 rates, could not add a meaningful number of solar panels to their existing systems without incurring dramatic and negative rate changes that went into effect in April 2023.
 That has all changed.